1959 Okinawa F-100 crash: Aftermath

 The F-100 crash became a major tragedy in Okinawa as the victims were mostly very young schoolchildren, and contributed to increasingly ill-feelings towards the United States Civil Administration of the Ryukyu Islands from the Okinawan community.
 The crash led to fierce protests of anti-American sentiment in Okinawa, calling for the US occupation authorities to leave and for the islands to be returned to the control of the Government of Japan.
-The US military immediately launched a compensation scheme for victims, paying $4,500 for the dead and $2,300-$5,900 for serious injuries depending on disability.
-The US military paid a total of $119,066 in compensation for the accident, but this amount was only about 10% of the victims requested.
+The US military immediately launched a compensation scheme for victims, paying $4,500 for the dead and $2,300–5,900 for serious injuries depending on disability.
+The US military paid a total of $119,066 in compensation for the accident, but this amount was only about 10% of what the victims requested.
 The US authorities determined that the defective F-100 had experienced an engine fire despite recently undergoing repairs in Taiwan, and that Schmitt had attempted to aim the aircraft at an unpopulated hilly area before ejecting.

 In 1965, a memorial statue for the victims of the disaster was erected at the crash site in Ishikawa.

 In 1976, a former student at Miyamori Elementary School died at the age of 23 from complications related to burns caused by the crash 17 years earlier.
 Their death brought the sum of people killed in the F-100 crash to 18, and their name was added to the monument in 2010.

 On June 30, 2009, 800 people, including former students of Miyamori Elementary and relatives of the victims, attended a 50th-anniversary memorial service at the crash site, now in the city of Uruma.
 Okinawa Governor Hirokazu Nakaima spoke at the ceremony, saying, "The Okinawa people of the time were deeply saddened by the accident in which the lives of children having dreams and hopes for the future were lost."